 This issue is highly frustrating, because, you can hear your friend’s voice, but, you can’t communicate back.
 So, if Discord is not picking up Mic, no need to worry.
-We’re here to help, here are the solutions to fix.
+We’re here to help, here are the solutions to fix it.

 Before we move further and make changes in Discord and Windows/ macOS settings.
 These are the few steps that you should try first to fix this problem.

-2. If the issue is with Windows PC, then disconnect the external Microphone or Headphone you’re using.
+2. If the issue is with Windows PC, then disconnect the external Microphone or Headphones you’re using.
 And reconnect it.
-(If it’s USB Microphone or USB Gaming Headphone, then connect it to a different USB port.)
+(If it’s USB Microphone or USB Gaming Headphones, then connect it to a different USB port.)

-3. Once, you reconnect Microphone, run the Discord application as Administrator.
-(Right-Click on discord icon and then select “Run ad administrator.”)
+3. Once, you reconnect the Microphone, run the Discord application as Administrator.
+(Right-Click on the discord icon and then select “Run as administrator.”)

 To Log Out, Click on User Settings (cogwheel icon) and then click on “Log Out” from the left pane.

-1. If you’re using an external mic, make sure it is connected properly with your PC.
+1. If you’re using an external mic, make sure it is connected properly to your PC.

 2. After that, click on the Start button and search for Voice Recorder.

 Is in Discord Input device settings, you have selected the Default option?
 Then, If two Microphone devices are connected to your PC. (e.g. – 1.
 Headphone with Mic, 2.
 USB Condenser Microphone.)
-Then you need to tell Windows, which one, you want to use as Default Recording Device.
-No worries, It is quite easy to do this through Sound Settings in Windows 10.
+Then it would help if you told Windows, which one, you want to use as Default Recording Device.
+No worries, It is quite easy to do this through Sound Settings in Windows 11.